 - Educational content addressing your audience's needs and challenges

 - Personal presence with your audience through video and speaking

 - Consistent communications to your prospects that stimulates their thinking

 Prospecting and marketing are so interdependent in today's sales process that we're not seeing pipeline success with just a single form of activity.

 Marketing alone is a very slow road to new prospects.
-Until you have an extremely established brand with significant presence from content, social, speaking, and publishing, you will not fill the pipeline with marketing activities.
+Until you have taken advantage of marketing training programs to develop an established brand with significant presence from things like content, social, speaking, and publishing, you will not fill the pipeline with marketing activities.
 Sorry for the bad news, but you can't buy your way to a full pipeline (of quality prospects).
 It takes two: marketing + prospecting.

 Prospecting alone is a tough sell because buyers want proof.
 They want social proof of what you do and how you think.
 They want to see social presence – how people interact with you and you with them.
 They want testimonials and case studies.
 They want content that explains your thinking.